4rjunKM/Google-photos-revanced-cli/README.md

 Google Photos™ is a trademark of Google LLC.

-This repository does not distribute proprietary applications or paid content.
+This repository does not distribute proprietary applications or paid software.
 Provided strictly for educational, research, and customization purposes.